-The Web of Love – A Life of Virtue: Philosophy as a Way of Life
+The Horizons of Meaning – A Life of Virtue: Philosophy as a Way of Life

 I mean Negative Capability, that is when a man is capable of being in uncertainties, Mysteries, doubts, without any irritable reaching after fact and reasonJohn Keats